JonnyBanana/Bananas_Flipper/infrared/Laptops/HP_465539-001_HSTNN-PRO7/README.md

 </BR>

-Remote control for HP DV3 SERIES laptops (but could also be compatible with other HP models)
+Remote control for HP PAVILION DV3 SERIES laptops (but could also be compatible with other HP models)

 </BR>